 The effect: quality profiles, gate thresholds and scanner setup are configured once, centrally — not copied into dozens of pipelines that slowly drift apart.
 One standard for all, changes happen in one place.
 A skipSonar parameter exists — as a deliberate, visible exception for special cases like hotfixes, not as a silent default where the check quietly disappears.
 And SonarLint ships with committed rule config (.sonarlint/) right in the IDE, so the same rules apply as you type, not only later in CI.

 That's the difference between "a tool somebody once kicked off" and a maintained quality infrastructure: centrally versioned, consistent across teams, with audit trail and approvals around it.
+Concretely: the same quality bar in every repo, a traceable record for every audit, and no setup that walks out the door with the one person who wired it up.
 That layer is exactly what no model hands you on the side.
 Which closes the loop — to the question of how AI and Sonar actually work together.

 Sonar and AI are complements, not competitors